-Faulkner University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters, and doctorate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Faulkner University.
+Faulkner University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, and doctorate degrees.
+Faulkner University also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Faulkner University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-Policies and programs set forth in this handbook are effective for graduate students in the College of Health Science through the academic year 2022-2023.
+Policies and programs set forth in this handbook are effective for graduate students in the College of Health Science for the academic year 2024-2025.
 Traditional students enrolled in degree programs in the College of Health Sciences are bound by the Traditional Handbook.
 Changes in the content of the Graduate Student handbook may be made at any time by the university, division, or college administration.
 Adequate notice of anticipated changes will be given to the student, whenever possible.
 This student handbook supersedes all previous handbooks, documents, and directives where they may be in conflict.